-Contact urticarial to latex in rubber gloves is an immunologically mediated contact urticaria.
+Contact urticaria to latex in rubber gloves is an immunologically mediated contact urticaria.

 There are some specific features of contact urticaria.

-- Rash occurs within a few minutes to one hour after exposure.
+- The rash occurs within a few minutes to one hour after exposure.

 - Wheals may be localised to the site of contact, or occasionally, generalised over the whole body.